Joseph Messner

-Joseph Messner (27 February 1893 – 23 February 1969) was an Austrian musician, composer and priest.
+Joseph Messner (27 February 1893 – 21/23 February 1969 (Note: Modern sources report Messner's exact death date inconsistely.
+Grove Music Online gives 23 February, while the Arbeitsschwerpunkt Salzburger Musikgeschichte records 21 February.)) was an Austrian composer of contemporary classical music and priest.
+He was among the most important 20th-century composers active in Salzburg.

 Life

 Joseph Messner, brother of the social ethicist Johannes Messner, was born in Schwaz/Tyrol as the son of a miner (in the Silberbergwerk Schwaz) and a tobacco worker.
 He received music lessons in singing, violin, piano and organ at an early age.
 At the age of twelve he moved to Salzburg in 1905 and from then on received his musical education at the Kapellhaus, Sigmund-Haffner-Gasse 20, then at the Mozarteum.
 After graduating from the Privatgymnasium Borromäum he studied theology and was ordained a priest in 1916.
 Later he trained in Munich under Friedrich Klose (composition) and continued studying the organ with Josef Gabriel Rheinberger's student Josef Becht.

 In the 1920s, Messner enjoyed great success as a composer, especially in Germany.
 "Joseph Messner Organ Festivals" were held in several cities, and in Duisburg the "Joseph Messner Days" were held in 1924, when his Sinfonietta for piano was premiered.
 Archbishop Ignatius Rieder appointed him as second cathedral organist at the Salzburg Cathedral in 1922, but appointed and paid him as a cooperator of Pfarrwerfen.
 In 1926, he finally became Domkapellmeister in Salzburg - a position he held until his death.

 In the 1930s, Messner smoothed out his otherwise revolutionary tonal language by replacing his "dissonant counterpoint" with the "melodious sounds of the tonic triad".
 He apparently made this change under the impression of "Greater German cultural ideals".
 In fact, unlike his brother Johannes Messner, Joseph Messner supported the Anschluss to the German Reich.

 In 1934, he took part in the film Das unsterbliche Lied, which tells a Christmas story around the song Silent Night.

 After the war, Messner tried to build on his earlier successes, but he failed.
 In his career, he felt ignored or thwarted on several occasions, for example in 1946 when he was appointed rector of the Mozarteum Academy of Music and at his cathedral concerts, which were removed from the official festival programme in 1968.

 On 20 August 1968, he was awarded an honorary doctorate from the University of Salzburg.

 Messner died unexpectedly in 1969 in his family home in St. Jakob am Thurn at the age of 75, where he had lived for several decades with the singer Evi Klemens.
+He died on either 21 February or 23 February.

+The musicologist Cliff Eisen described Messner as among the most important 20th-century composers active in Salzburg.